-We began our partnership with El Buen on Plant Something Day in May 2017, when Mrs. Meyer’s and Whole Foods awarded the garden with a grant intended to bolster its efforts within their community.
-Almost one year later, El Buen has put their grant money to work – and it has shown.
-The garden is beautiful and on track for a grand re-opening later this year.
-On Monday, March 26, we brought a team of volunteers to the garden to take the steps toward the grand reopening.
-Volunteers stained the fence, weeded the garden and planted peppers.
+Our first stop: El Buen Samaritano, an Austin-based nonprofit helping families in Central Texas lead healthy and secure lives.
+We began our partnership with El Buen on Plant Something Day back in 2017, when folks from Mrs. Meyer’s and Whole Foods awarded the garden a grant to help bolster efforts within their community.
+Almost one year later, El Buen has put their grant money to work, growing some beautiful results.
+This March, we returned with a team of volunteers to assist with the grand reopening of their community garden.
+We lent a hand staining the fences, weeding the garden and planting peppers.

 And we didn’t stop there.
 We packed up our bags for a road trip coast-to-coast across the scenic US of A. Along the way we set up hand washing stations, created art and made the Earth a little greener – covering 19 cities and a whopping 8,143 miles.

 At each stop we asked folks to add their thumbprint to our mural.
 For every thumbprint, Mrs. Meyers donated $1 to the Arbor Day Foundation, who used the total $10,000 we donated to plant trees in the US.